Tech-at-DU/d3-tutorial/02-Working-svg/readme.md

 - `fill` the fill color of the element
 - `opacity` the transparency/opacity of the element

-There are lots and lost of attributes.
+There are lots and lots of attributes.
 Some apply to some elements and not to others while some attributes apply to all elements.

 For example `r`/radius only applies to circles.
-To know which attribues apply you need to look up the element in the documentation.
+To know which attributes apply you need to look up the element in the documentation.

 https://developer.mozilla.org/en-US/docs/Web/SVG/Element